 In the case of unmarried domestic partners who live in and contribute to the same household, both must complete the PFS jointly or independently of each other.

 Indian Mountain School’s code is 4078.

-If current tax return figures are not available, please estimate.
-Awards will not be made before receiving a copy of your current tax return, including schedules.
+If actual 2018 figures are not available, please estimate.
+Awards will not be finalized before receiving a copy of your 2018 tax return, including schedules and W-2 forms.